Pineapple Street Studios: History

-In October 2018, it was announced that HBO Max greenlit a television adaptation of Pineapple and Stitcher's podcast, Heaven's Gate.
+In October 2019, it was announced that HBO Max greenlit a television adaptation of Pineapple and Stitcher's podcast, Heaven's Gate.
 Heaven's Gate: The Cult of Cults, a four-part documentary series, premiered on HBO Max on December 3, 2020.

-Pineapple, in association with Gimlet Media, produced The Clearing, a docu-series about April Balascio and her father, serial killer Edward Wayne Edwards.
+In association with Gimlet Media, Pineapple produced The Clearing, a docu-series about April Balascio and her father, serial killer Edward Wayne Edwards.
 It reached #1 on Apple Podcasts.
 The Guardian described the series as an "immense achievement."
 On December 18, 2019, Deadline announced that a television adaptation was in the works with Chernin Entertainment and Weimaraner Republic Pictures.

 In partnership with investigative reporter Ronan Farrow, Pineapple debuted The Catch and Kill Podcast with Ronan Farrow, an audio companion to Farrow's bestselling book, Catch and Kill: Lies, Spies and a Conspiracy to Protect Predators.
 It won the 2020 Edward R Murrow Award for Best Podcast.
 Farrow also won a 2020 Webby People's Voice Award for Best Host.

 With Crooked Media and Spotify, Pineapple produced Wind of Change.
 The series, hosted by writer and journalist Patrick Radden Keefe, was selected as one of the best podcasts of 2020 by The Guardian (#1 overall), The Atlantic, The New York Times, Rolling Stone and The New Yorker.
 Hulu is adapting the podcast for television with Alex Karpovsky signed on to write and executive produce.
 The podcast explored the theory that the 1990 Scorpion's song Wind of Change was Cold War propaganda, written by the CIA.

 In August 2020, Pineapple launched Back Issue, a look at formative moments in pop culture, hosted by writer Tracy Clayton and Pineapple producer Josh Gwynn.
 On the series, The New York Times wrote, "Tracy Clayton and Josh Gwynn use their encyclopedic memory of pop culture moments as a balm in trying times."
 It was featured on Time and The Atlantic's lists of the best podcasts of 2020.

+In early January 2024, it was announced that their parent company Audacy would be preparing to file for bankruptcy within the upcoming weeks.
+On January 7, 2024, Audacy filed for Chapter 11 bankruptcy protection.
+As part of the bankruptcy reorganization, Audacy has made a deal with its creditors to transfer control to them while cutting approximately $1.6 billion of its debt.

+In June 2025, Audacy announced the closure of Pineapple Street Studios as a result of reduced investment in audio production.